Decathlon (retailer): Other notable sponsorships

-In October 2020, Decathlon Ghana was announced as the Ghana Football Association's official sports retail partner for all Ghana national football team paraphernalia and other merchandising products in a GH₵1 million (≈ €146,000) four-year partnership deal.

-In January 2021, Decathlon signed a multi-year merchandising agreement with the National Basketball Association as an official licensee under Tarmak.

-Decathlon Germany will be the main sponsor of the IBU World Cup Biathlon as of the 2021/2022 season.
+Decathlon Germany will be the main sponsor of the IBU World Cup Biathlon as of the 2021–22 season.

-Decathlon India became the sports partner of Kolkata Thunderbolts for the 2022 season of the Prime Volleyball League.

 Decathlon bought a five-year naming rights for Lille's Stade Pierre-Mauroy for €6 million from 2022 onwards, renaming the stadium as Decathlon Arena Stade Pierre-Mauroy.

 Decathlon became an official partner of the Paris 2024 Olympic and Paralympic Games.

+Decathlon was announced as the co-title sponsor of the AG2R La Mondiale Team in a five-year deal from 2024 onwards, renaming the team as Decathlon–AG2R La Mondiale.
+After taking full ownership of the team in 2025, Decathlon remains the main sponsor of the team and announced CMA CGM as the team's co-title sponsor in a five-year deal and will race as Decathlon–CMA CGM starting 1 January 2026.